 It can be added either through the Superset GUI or through the configuration file

 superset_config.py (see the Superset documentation for different databases).

 The following video shows how to connect to the postgres database from the superset interface and how to enable the upload of a csv file.

 Superset uses Flask-Caching for caching purpose which supports various caching backends, including Redis, Memcached, SimpleCache (in-memory), or the local filesystem.
-The necessary libraries can be installed through the Additional Dependencies parameter.
+The necessary libraries can be installed through the Initialization parameter.

 Several parameters can be tuned through the app optional parameters in order to optimize the Gunicorn config, including the worker class, the number of workers and threads, see here for details.

 To enable support for long running queries that execute beyond the typical web request’s timeout (30-60 seconds), it is possible to configure Celery by modifying the